-Going in, college students who are interested in applying for the DCP definitely need to be aware of the firm rules about acceptable hairstyles, eyewear, jewelry, tattoos, and even nail length and polish colors.
+Going in, college students who are interested in applying for the Disney College Program need to be aware of the firm rules about acceptable hairstyles, eyewear, jewelry, tattoos, and even nail length and polish colors.

-Adam’s tips for successfully navigating the competitive application process are to remain confident and positive throughout.
+Adam’s tips for successfully navigating the competitive application process are to remain confident and optimistic.
 If an applicant already displays the attributes of a Disney employee — “quick to smile and eager to help” — they already have a leg up.

-He also suggests students do their research into all of the possible job offerings and apply for work positions that they already have some experience doing, such as retail skills, culinary knowledge, or any kind of stage performance involvement.
-Of course, having patience with children, and tired adults, is an added bonus.
+He also suggests students research all possible job offerings and apply for work positions that they already have some experience doing, such as retail skills, culinary knowledge, or any stage performance involvement.
+Of course, having patience with children and tired adults is a bonus.

-As Walt Disney himself once said, “Whatever you do, do it well.
-Do it so well that when people see you do it they will want to come back and see you do it again and they will want to bring others and show them how well you do what you do.”
+As Walt Disney once said, “Whatever you do, do it well.
+Do it so well that when people see you do it, they will want to come back and see you do it again, and they will want to bring others and show them how well you do what you do.”